7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Application-Services.md

 **Custom Containers** are supported, create docker file, upload to Azure Container Registry and deploy

 **Deployment Slots** allows you create different environemtns of your web-application, can also swap environments - potential [Blue/Green deploy](https://en.wikipedia.org/wiki/Blue-green_deployment)
+- Connections strings follow the content across the swap, Scale and Domains do not.

 App Service Environment (ASE) is an Azure App Service feature that provides a fully isolated and dedidcated environment for securely running App Service apps at high scale
 - Customers can create multiple ASEs: